SPF Record Syntax: Structure, Examples & Checkers

 Before we begin, here’s a brief summary of the different elements of an SPF record to serve as a reference throughout the rest of the article.
-Some of these might seem intimidating right now, but fret not: the concepts will be explained more thoroughly as we work through the syntax of SPF.
+Some of these might seem intimidating right now, but fret not—the concepts will be explained more thoroughly as we work through the SPF syntax.

 |Mechanisms||Determine when a directive should go into effect|